- Hauser & Wirth Zürich

-Born in 1940 and raised in both San Francisco and Los Angeles, Heilmann was first influenced by the surfing culture and Beat generation movements of the region.
-Heilmann first completed a degree in literature, before she studied ceramics at Berkeley.
-She was a part of a small group of students who studied with David Hockney who was a great influence and was instrumental in Heilmann changing practice from sculpture to painting after moving to New York in 1968.
-At that time artists were experimenting with the concept of dematerialisation and demanding that art should avoid any references to experience outside the work itself.
-Instead Heilmann opted for painting, rebelling against the accepted norm at the time.
+Raised in San Francisco and Los Angeles and influenced by the surfing culture, the free speech and Beat movements, Mary Heilmann completed first a degree in literature, before she studied ceramics at Berkeley.
+Only after moving to New York in 1968 she began to paint.
+While most artists at that time were experimenting with the concept of dematerialisation and demanding that painting should avoid any references to experience outside the material presence of the work itself, opted Mary Heilmann for painting, rebelling against the accepted rules.
 “Rather than following the decrees of modern, non-representational formalism, I started to understand that the essential decisions taken during the creative process were more and more related to content.
 The Modern movement was over…”

 Since then, Heilmann has created compositions that evoke a variety of associations.
 Her work may be non-representational and based on an elementary, geometrical vocabulary – circles, squares, grids and stripes – but there is always something slightly eccentric, casual about them.
 The simplicity of the forms is played down by a deceptive form of nonchalance: the contours are not clearly defined.
 In some paintings, amorphous forms appear to melt into each other like liquid wax.
 Splashes of colour can be discerned, sharp edges bleed for no apparent reason, and the ductus of the brushstrokes is always perceptible.
 Heilmann’s casual painting technique conceals a frequently complex structure that only gradually reveals itself to the viewer.
 Above all, the artist brings out the symbolism of colour, emphasising the qualities of colour’s subtle nuances, its potential for arousing emotion and evoking associations with consummate skill.